 Ms.Kelly's preschool classroom enjoyed a week full of snow, hot cocoa, s'mores, tinsel exploration, and family time 🎄❤️❄️

-about 1 month ago, Kelly Samuelson
+3 months ago, Kelly Samuelson

 making a snowman